Trump aide plays down prospect of upending 'one China' policy

 Priebus on Sunday defended the comments on the drone, saying he does not believe Trump's comments were provocative and that "80 percent" of Americans agree it was inappropriate for China to have seized the drone in the first place.

+McCain said the Chinese seizure of the drone was a "gross violation" of international law.
+McCain, a critic of Democratic President Barack Obama's foreign policy, said the United States was not projecting enough strength in the world and said China's move reflected that.

+"Everybody is taking advantage of it, and hopefully that will change soon," McCain said.

-(Reporting by Sarah N. Lynch; reporting by Grant McCool)
+(Reporting by Sarah N. Lynch and Julia Harte; editing by Grant McCool)